yonghen/chimi-/README_EN.md

 ## Unavailable
-- Disable Xposed and Magisk modules that may conflict.\n
+- Disable Xposed and Magisk modules that may conflict.
-- Re add application and re tick module.\n
+- Re add application and re tick module.
-- Clear ChiMi data or reinstall ChiMi.\n
+- Clear ChiMi data or reinstall ChiMi.
 - MIUI version mismatch